stevedonovan/Microlight/readme.md

 ## Files and Paths

 Although `access` is available on most platforms, it's not part of the standard, (which is why it's spelt `_access` on Windows).
-So to test for the existance of a file, you need to attempt to open it.
+So to test for the existence of a file, you need to attempt to open it.
 So the `exist` function is easy to write:

     function ml.exists (filename)